 How to Identify a ‘Vintage’ Design Style

 If you were born in the Eighties, this decade might have a more nostalgic quality for you as this is the decade when you were a child.
-If you were born in the Seventies, this era likewise might seem more nostalgic and positively emotional for you personally.
+If you were born in the Seventies, this era likewise might seem more nostalgic and positively emotional for you personally, meaning that products with vintage 70s graphic design are more likely to have a powerful psychological draw.

 Many contemporary brands have realised the power of tapping into nostalgic marketing for their products.
 Giving a product, such as an item of clothing or advert, a stylistic reference to the target market’s nostalgic decade is a surefire way to increase sales.

-The second factor which helps you identify a ‘vintage’ design style is perception of age.
-Everything ages, and time has an influence on how things appear depending on how old they are.
+The second factor which helps you identify a ‘vintage’ or retro graphic design style is perception of age.
+Everything ages, and time has an influence on how retro design elements appear depending on how old they are.

 3. Visual Style